What We Do

-Our projects include new houses, alterations and additions.
+Our specialty is in designing homes, both single-family and multi-family.
+Pprojects include new ground-up construction, alterations and additions.
 While most of our work is in the metropolitan Washington DC region, we also do out-of-town work, with projects in Maine, Mississippi, and rural Virginia.

 Our primary concerns are fine design and sustainability

-We put equal emphasis upon each of these words.
 Because we come from a design background, we care about beauty, harmony and proportion.
 Because climate change is a moral and ethical issue, we care equally about sustainability.
-In our view aesthetics should not compromise sustainability, and sustainability should not compromise aesthetics.
 We believe that small is generally better than large, that quality is more important than quantity, and that sustainable design is a necessary element in any project, regardless of scale.

 We engage our clients as true partners in the design process.
-Choices regarding design, energy and health are presented in clear, understandable terms, and grounded in accurate construction cost data.
+It is our job to help our clients envision all the possibilities for their home.
+Choices regarding design, energy and health are presented in clear, jargon-free terms, and grounded in accurate construction cost data.
 Our goal is a home, built with proportion and care, which reflects our client’s real lifestyle, and supports the health of its occupants as well as the larger environment.

 In each project we make an effort to fit the new element to its larger environment.
 This may mean a new room to its house, a new house to its neighborhood, or a country house to its landscape.
 Whatever the scale, the relationship between the part and the whole is critical.
 At the turn of the millennium we started taking these ideas about context to the logical next step to consider the implications of what we build in relationship to the larger environment.
 Today environmental responsibility is built into all of our work.